 The biggest mistake we see from presenters is the speaker's perceived need to overpopulate the body of the presentation.
 The assumption seems to be that if you provide a little bit of everything, there will be something for everyone.
 We call this the "show up and throw up" method of presenting.
+This mistaken logic tells them that if they provide all the information they have, no one will be able to say, "You didn't cover what I wanted."
+This notion is ill conceived and incorrect.
 A well-structured presentation will be much more effective, making it memorable and thought-provoking.
 Even with structure to the body in place, if the speaker does a poor job of transitioning from one body point to the next, the audience may realize at some point that they have already missed something.